id5io/id5-api.js/README.md

 $ gulp build
 ```

 The resulting minified javascript file will be available in `./build/dist/id5-api.js`.

+*Note*: If you build from source, you must use our `gulp build` process as it appends a required variable to the end of the built file.
+If `ID5.version` is missing, the API will fail to load.

 ## Usage